• February 4, 2025

 Intrusion Detection Systems

 Intrusion detection systems (IDS) help identify unauthorised access attempts and alert security teams to potential threats.
+For staff working late or in isolated areas, it is vital that employees know about intruder response procedures to stay safe.
 These systems include:

 • Motion sensors – Detect movement in restricted areas.